anastasiagorovaya/anastasiagorovaya.github.io/blog/t1-git-blog.md

 The technical term for the chronological chain of versions of your shopping list is **branch**, your main branch is called **master branch**

-Imagine now that you are making a shopping list for the upcoming trip with your friends and you are the one to **finalize** the shopping list and go to a grocery store.
-Each one of your friends adds something to the list, but they are not going to message you the items one by one, right? they will send you a list that is based on what you have already written + things they need.
-The latter is very important: let's say your friend Katherine ue follows gluten free diet and wants to add a few things.
-(In her mind) she will 'copy' your list and create her own adding things she needs, thus creating a new branch! she can add as many things to it throughourt the day as she wants
+Imagine now that you are making a shopping list for the upcoming trip with your friends Katherine and George, and you are the one to **finalize** the shopping list and go to a grocery store.
+Katherine is gluten free, George is vegan.
+Throughout the day or week...each one of them adds something to the list, but they are not messaging you one item at a time, right? they will rather send you a complete list, that is **some version on your list + things they came up with**.
+Let's say Katherine startes her list.
+In her mental process, she first 'copies' your list and creates her own adding things she needs.
+This is called - creating a branch (command prompt> git branch katherinelist).
+Depending on  when she asked you "what's already there?" her initial version will be different.

-Master (your list):
+**Master (Commit #2 your list):**

 *pasta*